sr-webcode/ScoopRecipe/readme.md

 # Scoop Recipe App

 ## About
-A simple food recipe web app that allows you to view, edit, update and delete exisitng recipes.
-Data are pulled from a local json-server.
+a simple recipe web app that allows you to view, edit, update and delete existing recipes.
+Data is pulled from a local json-server.

 ## Screenshots